DominicSherman/wedding-website/README.md

 # wedding-website

-A web application for information about the wedding
+A web application for information about the wedding, built using React

 [dominicandmarywedding.com](https://dominicandmarywedding.com/)